DFE-Digital/get-into-teaching-app/app/views/content/salaries-and-benefits.md

 Most established teachers will earn more than this by progressing onto the upper pay range for teachers, or by becoming a leading practitioner.

-If you’re not sure whether your school is in inner, outer or the fringe of London, talk to your school.
+If you’re not sure whether you'll be teaching in inner, outer or the fringe of London, talk to your school.

 ## Holidays